-The deployment guide illustrates that you need to turn off Internet Explorer Enhanced Security Configuration.
-This security measure is not applicable with Azure File Sync.
-Turning it off allows you to authenticate to Azure without any issues.
+The deployment guide explains that you need to turn off Internet Explorer Enhanced Security Configuration.
+This security measure isn't applicable with Azure File Sync.
+Turning it off allows you to authenticate to Azure without any problems.

-Open PowerShell and install the required PowerShell modules by using the following commands.
-Make sure to install the full module and the NuGet provider when you're prompted.
+Open PowerShell.
+Install the required PowerShell modules by using the following commands.
+Be sure to install the full module and the NuGet provider when you're prompted to do so.

 Install-Module -Name Az -AllowClobber Install-Module -Name Az.StorageSync

-If you have any issues reaching the internet from your server, now is the time to solve them.
+If you have any problems reaching the internet from your server, now is the time to solve them.
 Azure File Sync uses any available network connection to the internet.
 Requiring a proxy server to reach the internet is also supported.
-You can either configure a machine-wide proxy now, or specify a proxy that just Azure File Sync will use, during agent installation.
+You can either configure a machine-wide proxy now or, during agent installation, specify a proxy that only Azure File Sync will use.

-If configuring a proxy means you need to open your firewalls for this server, that might be an acceptable approach to you.
+If configuring a proxy means you need to open your firewalls for the server, that approach might be acceptable to you.
 At the end of the server installation, after you've completed server registration, a network connectivity report will show you the exact endpoint URLs in Azure that Azure File Sync needs to communicate with for the region you've selected.
-The report also tells you the reason why communication is needed.
-You can use the report to lock down the firewalls around this server to specific URLs.
+The report also tells you why communication is needed.
+You can use the report to lock down the firewalls around the server to specific URLs.

-You can also follow a more conservative approach in which you don't open the firewalls wide, but instead limit the server to communicate with higher-level DNS namespaces.
+You can also take a more conservative approach in which you don't open the firewalls wide.
+You can instead limit the server to communicate with higher-level DNS namespaces.
 For more information, see Azure File Sync proxy and firewall settings.
 Follow your own networking best practices.

 At the end of the server installation wizard, a server registration wizard will open.
 Register the server to your Storage Sync Service's Azure resource from earlier.

-These steps are described in more detail in the deployment guide, including the PowerShell modules that you should install first: Azure File Sync agent installation.
+These steps are described in more detail in the deployment guide, which includes the PowerShell modules that you should install first: Azure File Sync agent installation.

 Use the latest agent.
 You can download it from the Microsoft Download Center: Azure File Sync Agent.

-After a successful installation and server registration, you can check that you have successfully completed this step.
-Go to the Storage Sync Service resource in the Azure portal, and then follow the left menu to Registered servers.
+After a successful installation and server registration, you can confirm that you've successfully completed this step.
+Go to the Storage Sync Service resource in the Azure portal.
+In the left menu, go to Registered servers.
 You'll see your server listed there.